-Sustainable engineering is the process of designing or operating systems to use energy and natural resources in a manner that does not compromise the natural environment, social equity or the ability of future generations to meet their own needs.
+Sustainable engineering is the process of designing or operating systems to use energy and natural resources in a cost-effective manner that does not compromise the natural environment, social equityor the ability of future generations to meet their own needs.

-Engineering Sciences MS with a course focus in Engineering Sustainability is a 1 or 1 and 1/2 year (30 credit hour) multidisciplinary program designed to train students in the core areas of Fundamentals of Sustainability, Economic Perspectives in Sustainability, Engineering for Sustainability, Ethics of Natural Resource Management and Sustainable Manufacturing.
+Engineering Sciences MS with a course focus in Engineering Sustainability is a 1 or 1 and 1/2 year (30 credit hour) multidisciplinary program training students in the core areas of Sustainability Fundamentals, Renewable Energy, Economics, Environmental Quality and Engineering Practice, Ethics and Manufacturing.

-Prospective students with a bachelor’s degree in engineering or physical sciences are invited to apply.
+Prospective students with a bachelor’s degree in engineering or natural sciences are invited to apply.
 The GRE is required for all applicants; waivers for domestic students will be considered on a case-by-case basis.

-The program will be mostly course-based with a required final culminating research paper.
+The default 30-credit program is course-based (typically 10 classes) plus a required final culminating experience such as a short research paper.
 Thesis and project options are also available based on prior arrangement with a faculty member.

 All applicants who are not native speakers of English must demonstrate proficiency by taking an English language proficiency exam.
 For more information about these exams please see: http://grad.buffalo.edu/explore/admissions/requirements.html#english-requirements